-Family Caregiver(s) will provide support to you in their home.
-Your caregiver(s) will take time to learn about your likes and dislikes, show you your room, and tell you about the basic routines in their home (meal times, shopping days, bedtime, etc.).
+to learn about your likes and dislikes, show you your room, and tell you about the basic routines in their home (meal times, shopping days, bedtime, etc.).
 If you are unsure of or uncomfortable with anything, speak to your caregiver(s) or your youth counsellor about it.

-Family Resource Workers work with our family caregivers, and help you set up in your care home.
+Family Resource Coordinator: Works with our family caregivers and helps you set up in your care home.
 Talk to the family resource worker if you have any care home questions or concerns.

-Administrative Support Person is often the first face you see when you enter the building each morning.
-They will be part of helping you feel welcome.
+Administrative Support Person: This is often the first face you see when you enter the building each morning.
+She will be part of helping you feel welcome.

-Program Manager is responsible for the overall program and supports the staff.
+Program Manager: Is responsible for the overall program and supports the staff.
 You can meet with the Program Manager if you have any questions or concerns.